 There will be native USDZ support in Adobe Creative Cloud, covering apps such as Photoshop.

-AR content will now appear in the News app - you'll be able to tap to zoom in, manipulate the object in 3D and so on.
-And lots of websites will start to display AR content too: such as the Fender website offering configuration options then letting you see your guitar in the real world, at real size.
+AR content will also appear in the News app - you'll be able to tap to zoom in, manipulate the object in 3D and so on.
+And lots of websites will start to display AR content too: such as the Fender website offering configuration options than letting you see your guitar in the real world, at real size.

 Finally, ARKit will allow shared experiences.
 In AR games, for example, two players on separate iPads will be able to separately observe the gameplay from their viewpoint (and a third, neutral observer will be able to views things separately too).

 Which iPads & iPhones can run iOS 12?

 All the devices that could run iOS 11 can also run iOS 12, plus any released since.
 That means:

 - iPad Air, iPad Air 2, iPad 2017, iPad 2018

 - iPad mini 2, iPad mini 3, iPad mini 4